pgrangette17/MVA/README.md

 # MVA
-Projects done during my master 2 year at ENS Paris-Saclay
+Non-exclusive list of projects completed during my MSc at ENS Paris-Saclay in 2022-2023.

+- Graph in ML : 3 homeworks
+- Convex Optimization : 3 homeworks